 Wildlife Baby Shower

 media release: Spring kicks off the busiest time of year for Dane County Humane Society’s (DCHS’s) Wildlife Center: baby season.
-Each year, DCHS’s wildlife rehabilitation program admits hundreds of vulnerable orphaned baby animals, from songbirds to ducklings, owlets, baby bunnies, fox kits, and more.
+Each year, the Wildlife Center admits hundreds of orphaned baby animals, including songbirds, ducklings, owlets, baby bunnies, and more.

-Young patients require time and specialized items to give them the support they need to reach adulthood and return to their native habitats.
-So, DCHS’s Wildlife Center is holding a baby shower from May 5 through 11 to raise awareness, funds, and much needed supplies in preparation of the hundreds of baby wildlife patients expected to arrive in the next few weeks.
+Caring for young wildlife requires time, expertise, and specialized resources to give them the support they need to grow and return to their native habitats.
+To prepare for the influx of baby animals expected in the coming weeks, DCHS’s Wildlife Center is holding a baby shower from April 4-11 to raise awareness, funds, and critical supplies needed to support these young patients.

-“DCHS’s Wildlife Center receives no federal, state, or municipal funding and relies 100 percent on the generosity of donors in our community to fund operations and care for the various needs of wild animals,” says Lisa Bernard, DCHS Development and Communications Supervisor.
-“This week-long baby shower helps us get the supplies we need to provide the best care possible for the youngest wild animals coming through our doors.”
+“DCHS’s Wildlife Center receives no federal, state, or local funding.
+Instead, we rely entirely on the generosity of our community to fund this lifesaving work,” says Lisa Bernard, DCHS Development and Communications Supervisor.
+“This baby shower helps ensure we have essential resources to provide the best care possible for the youngest and most vulnerable wild animals coming through our doors.”

 If community members find wild animals they believe may be injured, sick, or orphaned, please contact DCHS’s Wildlife Center at (608) 287-3235 before intervening.
 Staff can determine whether help is truly needed and the best next steps.
 For more information, visit giveshelter.org/wildlife.